 The first church served the community until 1950, when it was replaced with a newer church building.

 And the hall – an ex-army building from Gregory Terrace in Brisbane – was added to the complex in 1958.

-The church closed in 1997 when the building was relocated to Mt Tamborine to be used as a chapel.
+The church closed in 1997 and the church building was relocated to Mt Tamborine to be used as a chapel.

 This just left the hall, a memorial to the old church, a timber rotunda, a timber amenities building and the cemetery on the block, which was renamed the Peace Lutheran Hall and Cemetery after the church was removed.

 Wednesday’s Council meeting was told officers recently received an application to demolish the hall, and found the site was listed on the South Burnett’s Local Heritage Register.